PengjuZ/ChickenSV/Figures/Figure1/README.md

-# Figure 1.
-Assembly and annotation of the Wenchang chicken genome.
+# Assembly and annotation of the Wenchang chicken genome.